ADAH-EviDENce/evidence/experiments/README.md

 make use of large digitized text corpora.
 Of course, different researchers will be intersted in different corpora based on their scientific focus.
-Rather than provide support for (a selection of) specific corpora, `evidence` is therefore designed to ingest and make accessible via it's user interface (UI) a corpus of the user's choice.
+Rather than provide support for (a selection of) specific corpora, `evidence` is therefore designed to ingest and make accessible via its user interface (UI) a corpus of the user's choice.

 The ability to do so, however, depends on the user presenting `evidence` the corpus in question in a manner the tool understands.
 Accordingly, this document outlines what is understood as a corpus in the context of `evidence`, and in what format the user should supply their corpus in order to make use of `evidence`.
-Given the plethora of formats in which corpora may exist in digital archives we DO NOT provide general instructions on how to prepare any specific corpus to meet the required format, instead focussing only on the structure `evidence` expects.
+Given the plethora of formats in which corpora may exist in digital archives we do not provide general instructions on how to prepare any specific corpus to meet the required format, instead focusing only on the structure `evidence` expects.

 ## A corpus